frjurado/flask-rep/issues.md

   * big link, border, padding...
   * ticks for confirmation!
   * all-purpose macro for deletion confirmation ('are you sure?')
+  * AJAX forms.
 * edit & role: could be better defined...
 * delete view validation (check it's a guest)
 * URL validation within profile (add http?)
 * redirection strategy (not always profile but referrer!)

 **POST**
-* delete post: has been moved to `models.py`. should revise and do something similar with users?
+* delete post: has been moved to `models/content.py`. should revise and do something similar with users?
 * need decorators!
 * cancel button!
-* what about page?
+* what about page? status?

 **CATEGORY & TAG**
 * nicer interface!
-* study this:
+* study this: `AmbiguousForeignKeysError`
-  `AmbiguousForeignKeysError: Could not determine join condition between parent/child tables on relationship Category.posts - there are multiple foreign key paths linking the tables.
-Specify the 'foreign_keys' argument, providing a list of those columns which should be counted as containing a foreign key reference to the parent table.`
   [ Error was solved (?) within Post.category (foreign_keys=...) ]

-* changing backref to back_populates (it's clearer)
+* backref vs. back_populates (what is clearer?)
-  I still keep it for author, because it's made with a mixin...
-  Just now it's a bit of a mess...............
+* go on with the generic link idea (users?)

 **********************************
 # i'm here

-* go on with the generic link idea (users?)
+**IMAGE**
+* Image class, with MainContentMixin, filename, alternative & caption,
+  * plus many-to-many relationship to Post.
+    * before implementing the rest of the relationships,
+      * re-implement simple image uploading;
+      * try AJAX image uploading.
+  * plus many-to-one relationship to Category!
+  * plus both Post and Category have a many-to-one relationship to Image (main_image_id or something like that) !!!

+**reforming MODELS**
+* should define fucking tests!
+* Post/Page is no longer hierarchical
+* Post/Page status has to be implemented
+* Page option has to be implemented
+* Category is hierarchical, but not with a mixin
+  * The problem arose when trying to apply HierarchicalMixin to Post
+  * Querying anything became impossible, as when it mapped the tables `Table object has no attribute id` arised...
+  * Check that out!

 **********************************
 * revise macros, form macros and use modern system for rendering...
 * user_forms macro is not very good (implies table, can be empty, ...)
 * revise decorators
 * user_model, forms, ... testing!!